Employee Exit Checklist

 - Pay stubs

 - Electronic copies of T4 forms

-If the employee requires a copy of these documents once you leave, their supervisor will need to submit a Freedom of Information (FOI) request on their behalf.
+If an employee requires a copy of these documents or other personnel records after leaving the BC Public Service, they will need to submit a Freedom of Information (FOI) request to request the documents.